Last updated on December 15th, 2025.

-Jerusalem Bagel is a fluffy, thin oval ring-shaped breads coated with sesame seeds and baked into deep golden brown.
+Jerusalem Bagel is a light fluffy, thin oval ring-shaped bagels coated with sesame seeds and baked into deep golden brown.
+Easy to make with only a few pantry ingredients and a great bread for dipping, snacking and as a sandwich roll.

 This post may contain affiliate links, for more information check out disclosure policy.

-I discovered this recipe from the wonderful cookbook Good Food, which I can not recommend highly enough written by the talented Sina Mizrahi, and after baking this great recipe many, many time, I am excited to share another nostalgic recipe that is close to my heart, like this Israeli Rugelach, this Challah , Pletzel, these Potato Bourekas, and of course these Sufaniyot.
+I discovered this recipe from the wonderful cookbook Good Food (affiliate), which I can not recommend highly enough written by the talented Sina Mizrahi, and after baking this great recipe many, many time, I am excited to share another nostalgic recipe that is close to my heart, like this Israeli Rugelach.

 - All-purpose flour.
 There is no need for bread flour for this recipe, but check the bag’s label to make sure it is unbleached flour.